-ELECTRICAL 5.
-CHARACTERISTICS
+5. ELECTRICAL CHARACTERISTICS

-The S131 is a two-wire device which is designed to operate on any fire detection control equipment currently manufactured by THORN Security Limited.
-The quiescent current drain is very small and the alarm condition is signalled by a large increase in current demand.
-Resetting is achieved by removing the supply voltage for a period of at least three seconds.
+The S161 is a two-wire device which is designed to operate on any fire detection control equipment currently manufactured by THORN Security Limited or similar fire detection controllers.
+The quiescent current drain is very small and the alarm condition is latched in the detector and signalled by a large increase in current demand.
+Resetting is achieved by removing the supply voltage for a period of at least five seconds.